 Students may not have in their possession any prescription or non-prescription medications for use at school unless authorized by a physician and/or school nurse.
 All medications are required to be delivered by the parent to the school nurse or medication assistant.
 Controlled substances are required to be delivered to the school nurse or medication assistant by the parent.
 Prescription medications are required to be in a pharmacy-labeled container and also require a medication authorization signed by the physician and parent authorizing trained school personnel to assist with the medication.
 Non-prescription medications are required to be in the original unopened container and have a medication authorization signed by the parent authorizing trained school personnel to assist with medication and specific instructions for the medication.
+These forms for non-prescription medications will only be good for two weeks.
+If non-prescription medications are to be left at school longer, a new medication authorization will be required and will only be current for two weeks.
+If non-prescription medication is to be left for any longer or for the entire school year, a physician's signature will be required.
 NEW FORMS FOR EACH MEDICATION MUST BE PROVIDED AT THE BEGINNING OF EACH SCHOOL YEAR.
 If there is a change in the medication or the dosage during the school year, a new form will be required.